k2view-academy/K2View-Academy/articles/05_DB_interfaces/10_database_types.md

 ### How Do I Create a Database Type from a Template?

-A new database type can be createdfrom a template to customize a built-in database type or when a new database type is very similar to an existing type.
+A new database type can be created from a template to customize a built-in database type or when a new database type is very similar to an existing type.

 To create a new database type from a template, do the following: